twiz-/split-analytics/README.md

  Three things happened here.
    1. Update the before action to only set the variant test names on pages/actions we are testing.
    2. Change back the case statement to randomly pick an element from split_tests array
    3. In the `log_analytics` method we need to set the variant to something and when we visit a page other than home.html.erb given the code before this it would fail.
-So just set it to "no_test" if a visitor visits a page we're not testing.
+So, just set it to "no_test" if a visitor visits a page we're not testing.

 Your control page can always be "A." Since rails fails back to default if no corresponding view is found as described above, you only have to make additional views for variants and your control will be displayed by default.
 A little confusing because you're setting the variant to control, but you don't need to do anything beyond that i.e. **only make additional views for variants**, rails takes care of the rest.